This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “What do you mean, you won’t accept?” the Sí – or, as the men of Änglia would say, the Fae – sputtered in disbelief.

-“You understand my meaning quite clearly, Master Delwin,” Kivi stood up so abruptly that she nearly knocked her stool out from underneath herself.
+“You understand my meaning quite clearly, Master Delwin,” Kivi stood up so abruptly that she nearly knocked her stool out from underneath her.
 “I won’t.”

 “But...it’s your ancestral home,” Delwin still tried to argue the point.